HadiJahanshahi/nTreeClus/README.md

 ## Quick validation of your code
-Assume we are going to compare these words together: evidence, evident, provide, unconventional, and convene.
-Probably the first three of them having the same root "vid" should be in the first cluster and the last two words having the prefix "con" and the root "ven" should be clustered in another cluster.
+Assume we are going to compare these words together: `evidence`, `evident`, `provide`, `unconventional`, and `convene`.
+Probably the first three having the same root `vid` (see) should be in the same cluster and the last two words having the prefix `con` (together)  and the root `ven` (come) should be clustered as another cluster.
 We test it using nTreeClus.

-At first, call pythonoic function of nTreeClus existing in the folder `Python implementation`, and then
+**NOTE**: Before using the below code, you shoud call Pythonic function of nTreeClus existing in the folder `Python implementation`.

 ```
 my_list = ['evidence','evident','provide','unconventional','convene']